khanson679/kilobyteofhelium.net/posts/2022/linux-adventures/index.md

 My computer is snappy and responsive despite being 5 years old and only having a dual-core CPU.
 My software updates are instantaneous and rarely require reboots; upgrading to the next version of Ubuntu takes minutes, not hours.
 Plasma 5 is beautiful, functional, and customizable; Windows 10 is ugly and full of irritating pop-ups, advertisements, and spyware.
-I have can install almost all of my software automatically with a single command if I ever need to setup a new computer.
+I can install almost all of my software automatically with a single command if I ever need to setup a new computer.
 Some of my old games that I play using [Wine](https://en.wikipedia.org/wiki/Wine_(software)) or in a virtual machine don't work on recent versions of Windows anyway.

 Oh, and before you suggest that I get a Mac: no.